Frequently asked questions

 Can I choose which region my projects run in?

-Yes, you can choose between West Europe, East US, and South UK regions.
+Yes, you can choose between West Europe, East US, South UK, and East Australia regions.

-Can I move my existing project created on Cloud in the EU region to the US region?
+Can I move my existing project created on Cloud in the EU region to other regions?

-Yes, you can move a project that was created on Umbraco Cloud in the EU region to the US region by following the migrate between regions guide.
+Yes, you can move a project that was created on Umbraco Cloud in the EU region to another region.
+Navigate to the migrate between regions guide for more information.

 How do I select a region when creating projects on Cloud?